Skip to main content

 FTUE in Real-Time Games

-If a Practice Trainer is not implemented in your game, then a player will land on the play screen after creating their profile and there is no FTUE.
+If a Practice Trainer is implemented in your game, then a player will go through two real-time tournaments using the trainer during the FTUE.

-If a Practice Trainer is implemented in your game, then a player will go through two real-time tournaments during the FTUE.
+If a Practice Trainer is not implemented in your game, then a player will land on the play screen after creating their profile.
+Effectively, there is no FTUE in this case.

 FTUE in Combined Real-Time and Play-and-Compare Games